gilt/events-gfc-avro/README.md

-GFC Avro Event Definitions follows the timeless, highly efficient and totally unfair system known as [Benevolent dictator for life](http://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), with yours truly, Peter Barron, in the role of BDFL.
-This means that all decisions are made in the end, by default, by Pete.
+GFC Avro Event Definitions follows the timeless, highly efficient and totally unfair system known as [Benevolent dictator for life](http://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), with yours truly, Michael Bryzek, in the role of BDFL.
+This means that all decisions are made in the end, by default, by Mike.
 In practice decisions are spread across the maintainers with the goal of consensus prior to all merges.

 ### I'm a maintainer.
 Should I make pull requests too?